news/ Nachrichten/ noticias/ nouvelles

 a work for full orchestra inspired by scenery

-at selected places in Lee's home state of
+at selected places in Lee's home state of New South Wales.

-Utilising a vast instrumental palette, 7
+Utilising a vast instrumental pallette, 4 contrasting movements portray

-musical manifestations of nature's beauty:
+musical manifestations of Australian native landscapes.

-in New South Wales' Blue Mountains: the Jamison
+in New South Wales' Blue Mountains: the Jamison Valley

 Passacaglia and Gigues (2011)

-for solo-double bass and chamber orchestra
+for solo double bass and chamber orchestra.

-gives way to macabre jigs and cool jazz episodes
+gives way to macabre jigs and cool jazz episodes.

-orchestral percussion and drum kit.
+Scored for solo double-bass, strings, winds, orchestral percussion and drum kit.

-Kees Boersma |
+Kees Boersma

 Legends of the Old Castle (2012)